Course Transfer - Undergraduate

 NOTE: If you plan to use specified credit (RPL) to meet the Course Transfer degree requirements, the RPL must be granted and applied to your study plan before you apply for Course Transfer.
-If your RPL has not been granted, your application will be cancelled.
+If your RPL has not been granted and you do not meet the transfer criteria, your application will be cancelled.

 Course transfer and deferments